-Opto-acoustic imaging represents a breakthrough in diagnostic imaging technology.
+Opto-acoustic imaging represents a groundbreaking new modality

 Unlike most diagnostic imaging modalities (CT, MR, X-ray, Ultrasound, etc.) that look at the structure or anatomy of a region of interest, opto-acoustic imaging looks at the structure, but then also fuses that information with what’s happening functionally in and around the mass of interest.

 This combination of anatomic and functional diagnostic imaging is accomplished through the use of light (laser optics) and sound (conventional ultrasound), in real time, to produce high-resolution, high-contrast images to the clinician.

 Opto-acoustic imaging looks for the presence of tumor neoangiogenesis, new blood vessels produced by malignant tumors to help supply nutrients to and remove wastes from the tumor.
 Malignant masses cannot grow larger than 2-3 mm without generating neovessels.
 The Seno laser wavelengths used were selected to enable visualization of relative amounts of oxygenated and deoxygenated hemoglobin within the vasculature and within masses and their surrounding tissues.
 Inside vessels supplying and draining a malignant tumor, the hemoglobin gives up its oxygen to the rapidly growing cells and becomes deoxygenated.
 The combination of hemoglobin concentration and its relative oxygenation has been shown to have good diagnostic accuracy (Academic Radiology 2005; 12:925-933).

 - Malignant tumors have increased blood (hemoglobin) concentration with relatively decreased oxygen content.

 - Benign growths have variable blood (hemoglobin) concentration with relatively more oxygenation.